Number of coronavirus cases increases in Uzbekistan

 The first case of coronavirus infection in Uzbekistan was detected on March 15 in the laboratory of the Research Institute of Virology; it was an Uzbek woman who returned from France.
 The Ministry of Health later announced that her son, daughter, husband and grandson also tested coronavirus-positive.

 The outbreak of the coronavirus began in the Chinese city of Wuhan (an international transport hub), at a fish market in late December 2019.
-The number of people killed by the disease has surpassed 184,200.
-Over 2.6 million people have been confirmed as infected, nearly 722,000 have reportedly recovered.
+The number of people killed by the disease has surpassed 206,000.
+Over 2.9 million people have been confirmed as infected, over 865,000 have reportedly recovered.

 The World Health Organization (WHO) declared COVID-19 a pandemic on March 11.
 Some sources claim the coronavirus outbreak started as early as November 2019.